Paul D. Thacker: Vaccine reporting

-In March 2025, Michael Hiltzik at the Los Angeles Times criticized "right-wing vaccine critic" Paul Thacker for mischaracterizing a vaccine study by Akiko Iwasaki from Yale University.
-Published on his blog, The Disinformation Chronicle, Thacker claimed that the Yale study showed that "long COVID patients may actually be vaccine injured."
-Iwasaki responded, "No. This is not what our study shows."
-Reuters also criticized Thacker's article, labeling it "misleading."
-For Bloomberg News, science columnist Faye Flam reported that pulmonologist Dr. Adam Gaffney of Harvard Medical School said that "the antivaccine community is ecstatic about this study because they think it validates their favorite pseudoscientific theory" regarding Long COVID.
+In March 2025, Michael Hiltzik at the Los Angeles Times criticized "right-wing vaccine critic" Thacker for mischaracterizing a vaccine study by Akiko Iwasaki from Yale University.
+Published on his blog, The Disinformation Chronicle, Thacker claimed that the Yale study showed that long COVID patients may have been injured by vaccines.
+Reuters Fact Check said Thacker's post was "misleading" and that the study did not provide evidence supporting his claims.